mkraemer67/plugml/README.md

 * simply define the structure of your SQL table and automatically get your data
 * no boilerplate code anymore for handling your numerical, categorical and text features
 * high modularity allows to easily plug your custom algorithms; no fighting against the framework
-* decouple your production code from the utilized machine learning techniques with SQL as loose interface
 * plugml is used for prototyping models for our production app, so it is part of the lifecycle of an actually used product

 ## features